The-iKick/Projects/Arcade/README.md

 # Arcade
-Arcade is a CSCI1302 (Introduction to Programming in Java II) final project that was developed with the help of Hazim Mohammad.
+Arcade is a CSCI1302 (Introduction to Programming in Java II) final project that was developed with the help of Hazim Mohamed.
 The project consists of a compilation of two very popular retro games: Tetris and Minesweeper.
 Keeping true to the game, both were developed to nearly 100% authenticity when considering funcationality.
 Minesweeper remains true to its origins both in design and functionality.

 ## Compiling and Running